slundberg/ChromNet.jl/README.md

 - Download the [current data package](https://drive.google.com/uc?export=download&id=0B8QcnMD1YRTXRnJFVy1BSkw0bW8) (currently at build 3) which contains the ChromNet processed version of all ENCODE ChIP-seq data.
 Also contained in this package is a Julia script, which when run, will generate a new ChromNet model using the ENCODE data and any user-provided BAM/BED files.

 #### Upgrading
 If you have already used ChromNet before, ensure you have the latest data package, and then run `Pkg.update()` in the Julia console to fetch any code updates.
-In a UNIX shell this can be done with one command:
+In a UNIX shell code updates can be fetched with:
 ```shell
 julia -e 'Pkg.update()'
 ```